-The flu vaccine is not 100% effective, but it’s still the best way to prevent the flu, according to the CDC.
+The flu vaccine is not 100% effective, but it’s still one of the best ways to prevent the flu, according to the CDC.
 The regular flu vaccine seems to be less effective in seniors than it is in younger adults.
-However, studies have found the high-dose senior flu shot better protects older adults against the flu when compared with the standard flu vaccine.
+However, PubMed studies have found the high-dose senior flu shot better protects older adults against the flu when compared with the standard flu vaccine.

-The senior flu shot is considered safe, but it may cause mild side effects.
-During the week after getting the vaccine, seniors may experience:
+The senior flu shot is considered safe, but it may cause mild side effects related to inflammation and the body’s immune response.
+During the week after getting the vaccine, seniors may experience the following symptoms:

-Check with the doctor before getting a senior flu shot if your loved one has:
+According to the CDC, you should check with the doctor before getting your loved one a senior flu shot if they have one of the following conditions or reactions: